New Fed Chair in Office: What Does This Mean for You?

 Home loans usually come with 15- to 30-year terms, a far longer timeline than the short-term borrowing affected by the federal funds rate.
 So mortgage rates are less sensitive to incremental rate increases.

 Those who would experience a negative impact from rate increases could be borrowers seeking a new home loan or those who are in an adjustable rate mortgage (ARM).
 On the contrary, what this can do is create less demand for home loans which can mean lower home prices — a hidden advantage for new home buyers.
+There's also the fact that any sort of rate cut by the Federal Reserve can impact student loans.

 But all things considered, there are many things to consider when it comes to purchasing a home or refinancing an existing mortgage.
 Circumstances and benefits differ based on your personal financial situation.
-So, it’s always in your best interest to work with a salary-based mortgage consultant who can walk you through options and customize a program that meets your needs.
+So, it’s always in your best interest to work with a mortgage consultant who can walk you through options and customize a program that meets your needs.
 That way, in the event it’s not the right time to lock into a new mortgage, you can receive honest guidance with no pressure.